twilio-professional-services/flex-project-template/docs/docs/building/00_getting-started.md

 |plugin-flex-ts-template-v2|Twilio Flex plugin that provides the front-end logic and UI.|
 |serverless-functions|Back-end logic that the Flex plugin calls in order to securely access Twilio APIs without exposing credentials in the front-end.
 Also exposes functions for integrating template features outside of Flex, such as from Studio flows or other infrastructure.|

 There may also be other packages within the repository that exist to support specific template features.
-See [package overview](/package-overview) for more details on each package.
+See [add-ons](/building/deployment/addons) for more details on each package.

 ## Configuration